 To complicate matters, there are varying levels of employee engagement.

 - Disengaged employees have negative opinions of their workplace and are completely disconnected from its mission and goals.
-They lack commitment to their position and responsibilities and their negative perceptions often have an impact on fellow employee productivity.
+They lack the commitment to their position and responsibilities, and their negative perceptions often have an impact on fellow employee productivity.

 Leadership must be willing to discover what employees need to feel engaged and motivated if they want to reap the benefits:

 - Increased productivity stems from employees who are encouraged to work to their strengths in order to meet and exceed goals.

 - Decreased attrition rates due to employees feeling connected to the present and future.

 - Greater innovation through access to the resources employees needs to develop and nurture new ideas.

 When you invest in improving employee engagement, you’re contributing to your employee’s health, safety, productivity, and retention.
 It’s a win-win proposal that’s impossible to put a price tag on.